thestackcollective/front-end-curriculum/lessons/module-1/intro-to-css-prework.md

 ```

 **Note the syntax:** to target an element by id, we preface the class name with a octothorp/pound/hashtag, `#`, in the CSS selector.

+## Exercise :
+After you've completed this lesson, work through the HTML portion of this [exercise](https://github.com/turingschool-examples/profile-styler)